 The former Rum Jungle mine site (Section 2968 Hundred of Goyder) is located approximately 105km (by road) south of Darwin, near Batchelor in the Northern Territory.
-The site was declared a Restricted Use Area in 1989 under the Northern Territory’s Soil Conservation and Land Utilisation Act and is closed to public access.
+The site was declared a Restricted Use Area in 1989 under the Soil Conservation and Land Utilisation Act (Northern Territory) and is closed to public access.

 Mining and mineral processing occurred from 1954 to 1971 producing 3,530 tonnes of uranium oxide and 20,000 tonnes of copper concentrate.

 Activities at the site led to significant environmental impacts primarily caused by acid rock drainage, resulting in pollution of the East Branch of the Finniss River.
 The site underwent rehabilitation from 1983 to 1986 at a total cost of $18.6 million.